flee1217/MATH471/hw2/README.txt

 - To reproduce the results in the report, do the following

-  1) Clone the repo on a local machine with python 3.7 and pdfTeX installed -python can be installed from: https://www.python.org/downloads/ -pdfTeX can be installed from: https://www.tug.org/applications/pdftex/
+  1) Clone the repo on a local machine with python 3.7, scipy, & pdfTeX installed -python can be installed from: https://www.python.org/downloads/ -pdfTeX can be installed from: https://www.tug.org/applications/pdftex/ -SciPy  can be installed from: https://scipy.org/scipylib/

   2) Enter the /code subdirectory of this repository folder
     - $ cd code